-This page will cover the installation of the finished floor for our RAM ProMaster camper van conversion.
+This page covers the installation of the finished floor for our RAM ProMaster camper van conversion.

 We decided to go with a Vinyl sheet floor.
 Thought about carpet, but decided it was too likely to get dirty and be hard to clean.

-The Vinyl sits on top of thin plywood and an inch of insulation board.
+The Vinyl sits on top of thin plywood.

 From bottom to top, the floor constructing is: